emircanakar/coe2016-signals_and_systems/midterm/README.md

 Sound Signal Analysis and Gender Classification

 This project implements a complete speech analysis pipeline to classify gender and age groups (Male, Female, and Child) from raw audio signals .
-The system utilizes Fundamental Frequency (F0​) estimation through time-domain analysis techniques .
+The system utilizes Fundamental Frequency (F0​) estimation through time-domain analysis techniques.

 📂 Directory Structure

 To ensure the scripts function correctly, the following directory structure must be maintained: